 The affair of Queen Caroline Matilda and German Doctor Johann Freidrich Struensee is one of the most scandalous affairs in Danish History.
 Additionally, it is a popular belief that Princess Louise Augusta is their illegitimate offspring.

 The Queen’s husband King Christian VII had a long history of mental illness.
-He was being treated by German Doctor Struensee.
+A German Doctor Struensee started treating him.
 A man who became his confidant.
 An affair blossomed between the German Doctor and Queen Caroline Matilda, who later convinced the King to bestow his entire power onto Struensee.
 For 16 months, Denmark was under the rule of the Queen and the Doctor.
-This period was called as “The time of Struensee”.
+This period was called “The time of Struensee”.

 However, other members of the Danish Royal Family were against Struensee and he was arrested on the charges of lèse majesté and later executed, Queen Caroline eventually went into exile and died of Scarlet Fever at the age of 23.